 I baked the batter in three 8″ cake pans for a tall cake with three layers of cake and two layers of frosting.
 This recipe could also be baked in 9″ pans and can be baked as two layers instead of three.
 The batter also works well for cupcakes.

-I filled and iced the cake with my Better Cream Cheese Frosting.
+I filled and iced the cake with my Better Cream Cheese Frosting (recipe below).
 This cake is so moist I think there is plenty of icing.
 But, if you like extra frosting, you can make 1 1/2 times the frosting recipe for thicker layers of icing and a thicker coating.

 Better Carrot Cake Batter